alex-petrenko/sample-factory/docs/10-huggingface/huggingface.md

-# Hugging Face 🤗 Hub Integration
+# Hugging Face 🤗 Hub

 Sample Factory has integrations with 🤗 Hugging Face Hub to push models with evaluation results and training metrics to the hub.